helicalAI/helical/docs/model_cards/geneformer.md

 **Model Versions:** 1.0 and 2.0
 **Model Description:** Geneformer is a context-aware, attention-based deep learning model pretrained on a large-scale corpus of single-cell transcriptomes.
 It is designed to enable context-specific predictions in settings with limited data in network biology.
 The model performs various downstream tasks such as gene network mapping, disease modeling, and therapeutic target identification.

+In version 2.0, Geneformer introduces a cancer-tuned model variant using domain-specific continual learning.
+This variant was developed to address the exclusion of malignant cells from the initial pretraining due to their propensity for gain-of-function mutations.
+The cancer-tuned model underwent additional training with ~14 million cells from cancer studies, including matched healthy controls, to provide contrasting context.
+This approach allows the model to better understand gene network rewiring in malignancy while maintaining its general knowledge of gene network dynamics.

+When to use each model:
+- Base pretrained model: Use for general transcriptomic analysis tasks and non-cancer-specific applications.
+- Cancer-tuned model: Use for cancer-specific analyses, tumor microenvironment studies, and predicting factors that could shift cells to tumor-restricting or immune-activating states.

 ## Model Versions

 Geneformer has two main versions: